 Main Styles in Harajuku Fashion

-Contrary to popular belief, Harajuku fashion consists of several different subcultures rather than being a monolithic style.
+Contrary to popular belief, Harajuku aesthetic consists of several subcultures rather than being a monolithic style.
 This characteristic is what makes Harajuku so interesting, as it allows space for creativity and diversity.
 Moreover, you can frequently see styles that blend aesthetics.

 Despite its diversity, Harajuku styles do have certain things in common.
 For example, they give a high importance to color and exuberance.
 Another important element is that they don’t care for mainstream fashion: it’s all about what happens in the street.
 These aesthetics are created and popularized by the people, for the people.